tktracker/IntuneDocs/intune/apps/apps-windows-10-app-deploy.md

 Depending on the app type, you can install the app on a Windows 10 device in one of two ways:

 - **User Context**: When an app is deployed in user context, the managed app is installed for that user on the device when the user signs in to the device.
 Note that the app installation doesn't succeed until the user signs in to the device.
-  - Modern line-of-business apps and Microsoft Store for Business apps (both online and offline) can be deployed in user context.
+  - Modern LOB apps and Microsoft Store for Business apps (both online and offline) can be deployed in user context.
 The apps support both the Required and Available intents.
   - Win32 apps built as User Mode or Dual Mode can be deployed in user context, and support both the Required and Available intents.
 - **Device Context**: When an app is deployed in device context, the managed app is installed directly to the device by Intune.
-  - Only modern line-of-business apps and offline licensed Microsoft Store for Business apps can be deployed in device context.
+  - Only modern LOB apps and offline licensed Microsoft Store for Business apps can be deployed in device context.
 These apps only support the Required intent.
   - Win32 apps built as Machine Mode or Dual Mode can be deployed in device context, and support only the Required intent.

 > [!NOTE]